arunsadhasivam/MachineLearning/SOLUTIONS/AnalyticVidhyaNotes/14) Mastering LLMOps: From Build to Deployment/9) Real World Testing/1) Introduction to Load Testing.md

   - so we can create these virtual users in code once and then we can simply spin up 100 to 200 or 1000 thousands of users would bombard the application at the same time.

-  - these requests are then bombarded to the application and critical metrics are measured.
+  - now, these request are then bombared to the application and measure the critical metrics are measured.
+  - this is all about load testing.